-Each executive officer's compensation package is comprised of three key elements: (i) base salary, (ii) performance-based cash incentives and (iii) equity-based compensation.
+Each executive officer's compensation has three key elements: (i) base salary, (ii) performance-based cash incentives and (iii) equity-based compensation.
 These elements of executive compensation are intended to align the interests of our executive officers with those of our stockholders.